 Power Rack Bench Press

 The bench press is a full body, compound movement workout.
 It works the chest, the triceps and the shoulders.
 It’s the best workout for building upper-body strength and muscle mass.
-Here’s how you do a power rack bench press.
+You will need to decent adjustable weights bench for this exercise, check out Fitness Purity’s bench reviews.

 Looking to broaden the shoulders?
 This move can help with that.
 The barbell shrug works your Trapezius muscles.
 In the absence of a power rack, picking and putting down the barbell can become uncomfortable and difficult.